 - Invest in a bamboo wok brush, wok ladle, and wok spatula

 - Don’t steam, boil, or poach products in your new wok

 - Avoid cooking with acidic products in a newly seasoned wok, including tomatoes, vinegar, and lemon

 - Don’t use abrasive pads or any warewashing chemicals, including soaps and sanitizers

 How to Clean a Wok

 Always refer to the care instructions that came with your wok.
 Typically, aluminum, stainless steel, or copper woks can be placed in the dishwasher.
 Cast iron or carbon steel woks require special care so that the seasoning isn't removed during cleaning.
-To clean your wok, follow these easy steps:
+To clean your wok after cooking, follow these easy steps:

 - Rinse wok in warm or hot water.